haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 w_desolv = 0
 # allow less movement during the refinement
 tadfactor = 4
-# Reduce the initial temperature for the final round of flexible refinement to 300 (from 1000 with default parameters)
+# reduce the initial temperature for the final round of flexible refinement to 300 (from 1000 with default parameters)
 temp_cool3_init = 300

 [caprieval]